 other great teaching we do here), and incorporating them into LCs provides even more

 benefit for students.
-Our LCs have incorporated several of these, including undergraduate
+Our LCs have incorporated several HIPs, including undergraduate

 research, community-service learning, international experiences, and writing-intensive

 Please review the HIP summary on the AAC&U website.
 It provides overviews of the HIPs: first-year seminars and experiences, common intellectual

 experiences, writing-intensive courses, collaborative assignments and projects, undergraduate